windboxes/core/README.md

 ```

 ## with sx prop
-When you create a component, but need to set margin or padding or more...
+When you create a component, but want to set more styles, e.g. margin or padding or more...

 You can try this:

 ```tsx